mwshinn/PyDDM/README.md

   feature (runtests.sh)
 - Ensure all existing tests pass

-For all other questions or comments, contact maxwell.shinn@yale.edu.
+For all other questions or comments, contact m.shinn@ucl.ac.uk.

 ## License